 \subsubsection{\texorpdfstring{$\mc{G}\text{-}F$}{G-F}-gauges of type \texorpdfstring{$\mu$}{mu}}

 As in \cite[\S4.1]{Ito1}, set $A_\mc G$ to be the ring $\mc O(\mc G_W)$ and denote by $A_\mc G=\bigoplus_{i\in \Z}A_{\mc G,i}$ the weight decomposition with respect to the $\mu$-conjugation $\mu(z)g\mu(z)^{-1}$.\footnote{We take the opposite convention from \cite{Ito1}: the weight decomposition in loc.\ cit.\ is taken with respect to the \emph{inverse} $\mu$-conjugation.
-We do so because the Rees variable is declared to be of degree $-1$ in \cite[Definition 8.1.1]{Ito1}.} As $\mc{G}$ is defined over $\Z_p$ there is a natural identification $\phi^\ast A_\mc{G}=A_\mc{G}$, and so we obtain a decomposition
+We do so as the variable $t$ is declared to have degree $-1$ in \cite[Definition 8.1.1]{Ito1}.} As $\mc{G}$ is defined over $\Z_p$ there is a natural identification $\phi^\ast A_\mc{G}=A_\mc{G}$, and so we obtain a decomposition

 where, by definition, $A_{\mc{G},i}^{(-1)}$ is the base change of $A_{\mc{G},i}$ along $\phi^{-1}\colon W\to W$.